 For the latest information on possible travel disruption to your route, please check Traffic England to plan your journey

 What is happening?

-We aim to enhance the A14 between junction 7 and junction 9 by providing an extra lane in each direction.
-The scheme would be constructed within the highway boundary and is not expected to require any more land or statutory orders.
+We have enhanced the A14 between junction 7 and junction 9 by providing an extra lane in each direction.
+The scheme has been constructed within the highway boundary and has not required any land take or statutory orders.

 We have worked closely with key local stakeholders including the North Northamptonshire Joint Planning unit, North Northamptonshire Development Company, Northamptonshire County Council and Kettering Borough Council to bring forward these proposals.

 The works took place immediately from the east of junction 7 (A43) to immediately west of junction 9 (A509) on the A14.